Celtic F.C. in European football: Impact in Europe

-2010–2021
+2010–2020

 Neil Lennon & Ronny Deila

 Neil Lennon became manager in 2010, but despite winning their home games, Celtic went out of both the Champions League and Europa League at the first hurdles, losing 4–2 on aggregate against both eventual Europa League finalists Braga and Dutch side Utrecht.

 Celtic qualified for the Europa League group stages in 2011–12 in bizarre circumstances.
 Swiss side Sion defeated Celtic 3–1 on aggregate in the qualifying tie.
 Sion, however, were thrown out of the tournament by UEFA due to them fielding ineligible players in the two games against Celtic.
 Celtic were thus reinstated, eventually finishing third in Group I, behind Atlético Madrid and Udinese and ahead of Rennes.

-As Scottish Champions from 2011–12, Celtic had the opportunity to take part in the 2012–13 Champions League.
+As Scottish Champions from 2011 to 2012, Celtic had the opportunity to take part in the 2012–13 Champions League.
 However, two qualifying rounds had first to be negotiated, which Celtic managed to do with 4–1 and 4–0 aggregate wins over HJK Helsinki and Helsingborgs IF.
 Celtic, as fourth-ranked seeds, found themselves drawn in Group G with Barcelona, Benfica and Spartak Moscow.

 On 2 October 2012, Celtic achieved their first-ever away win in the group stages of the Champions League with a 3–2 win in Russia over Spartak Moscow, Georgios Samaras scoring the winning goal in the 90th minute.
 Celtic's home match with Barcelona in November 2012 coincided with the week of Celtic's 125th Anniversary.
 As such, an "Ultras"-styled section of the Celtic support called the Green Brigade organised a full stadium pre-match card display (a "tifo") to celebrate the club's 125th anniversary.
 The display featured a Celtic cross, green and white hoops and "125 Celtic" in written form, with supporters earning the praise of club chairman Peter Lawwell.
 A memorable night was completed when goals from Victor Wanyama and 18-year-old striker Tony Watt gave Celtic a shock 2–1 win over Barcelona.
 Goalkeeper Fraser Forster produced an outstanding performance in the game, winning the praise of the Spanish media who nicknamed him "La Gran Muralla" ("The Great Wall").